Leipzig-Corpora-Collection/NoSketch-Engine-Docker/README.md

 In the rare case of _multiple different docker images_, be sure to name them differently (by using `IMAGE_NAME`).\
 In the more common case of _multiple different docker containers_ running simultaneously, be sure to name them differently (by using `CONTAINER_NAME`) and also be sure to use different port for each of them (by using `PORT`).
 To handle multiple different sets of corpora be sure to set the directory containing the corpora (`CORPORA_DIR`) accordingly for each container.

-If you want to build your own docker image be sure to include the `IMAGE_NAME` parameter into the build command: `make build IMAGE_NAME=myimage` and also provide `IMAGE_NAME=myimage` for every `make` command which accepts this parameter.
+If you want to build your own docker image be sure to include the `IMAGE_NAME` parameter into the build command: `make build IMAGE_NAME=myimage:latest` and also provide `IMAGE_NAME=myimage:latest` for every `make` command which accepts this parameter.

 ## Authentication